Private API

 SymbolicAWEModels.get_model_nameFunction

 Constructs a unique filename for the serialized model based on its configuration.
-The filename includes the Julia version, physical model, dynamics type, and number of segments to ensure that the correct cached model is loaded.
+The filename includes the SymbolicAWEModels version, Julia version, physical model, wing type, dynamics type, and component counts to ensure that the correct cached model is loaded.

 source